The Village of Takoma Park offers or collaborates on the following services/programs:

 To volunteer to drive, call 301-646-2109 or email email@example.com.

-This program provides a weekly contact to call or visit homebound residents.
+This program provides a weekly contact to call or visit residents who aren't able to get out as often as they would like.
 Village membership is required.
 Call 301-424-0656 Ext.507.

 - Aging Well events

-The Village hosts monthly information sessions, usually around a particular topic and with refreshments and time for socializing.
-Some of our events are outings (e.g. to a film or historic site).
+The Village hosts monthly events, usually information sessions around a particular topic and with refreshments and time for socializing.
 Examples of past topics: storytelling, mental fitness, advance directives, money management, scams and frauds, and caregiving.
+Some of our events are outings (e.g. to a film, historic site, or garden).
 Watch the calendar for more information.
 Village membership not required.

 - Senior Stroll